raminesfahani/Netrilo_Infrastructure/README.md

 ---

-## 🛫 Azure Artifact Deployment
+## Azure Artifact Deployment

-You can easily configure and customize this [YAML Pipeline](Deployment/Azure-Pipeline.yml) for deploying on Azure Artifact by setting your environment variables and repo.
+You can easily configure and customize this [YAML Pipeline](Deployment/Azure-Pipeline.yml) for deploying on `Azure Artifact` by setting your environment variables and repo supporting `package versioning`.

 ---